Kyrios

 Floods in Malaysia have successfully abated

-In the graphic below, flood water levels reported across weather stations over the course of 3 days show water levels receding to normal levels.
+In the graphic below, flood water levels as reported by weather stations over the last 3 days show that water levels are receding and returning to normal levels.

 This also marks the end of Kyrios' intervention for this round of torrential rains and floods.
-Kyrios may not be able to assist in every flood event.
-As such, households should look at flood preventive measures, and local governmental officials must work on improving drainage and warning systems.
+Kyrios will not be able to assist in every flood event.
+As such, households should look into flood preventive measures, and local governmental officials must work on improving drainage and warning systems.

 Crisis Interventions